emmajuettner/local-event-finder/README.md

 - [x] Set up a basic client that can call the Eventbrite API
 - [x] Make a skeleton for the webpage
 - [x] Make the form fields functional
-- [ ] Cache data in db so we don't have to call the API all the time
+- [x] Cache venues in db so we don't have to call the API every time
+- [ ] Cache events in db to improve performance
 - [x] Calculate the transit time between the user's location and an event (Google Maps Routes API)
 - [x] Retrieve a list of events and output the names
 - [x] Decide on a transit route and output information (time, bus/train line)
-- [ ] Handle pagination in Eventbrite requests
+- [x] Handle pagination in Eventbrite requests
 - [x] Filter out completed events
 - [x] Add some tests
 - [x] Add validations for input

-Optional extras:
+Extras:
 - [ ] Make it look nice
 - [ ] Add filters for event tags? (include/exclude)
 - [x] Add cost of event to display
 - [ ] Add max cost filter
 - [ ] Add other event data sources (library RSS feeds? parks district events, if they have some feed/api?)
 - [ ] Make travel time calculation slightly more sophisticated by setting desired arrival time (to account for different transit schedules on different days of week/times of day)
+- [ ] Cache routes in db to improve performance?

 ## Useful Resources